giriprasath07/ECO-Sort-AI/README.md

-# ♻️ AI Waste Sorter - SortyxNet
+# ♻️ ECO Waste Sorter

 An intelligent **waste sorting and monitoring system** powered by **YOLOv8**, **Google Gemini AI**, and **Firebase Realtime Database**.
 This project runs on a **Raspberry Pi**, integrating **AI-based object classification** with **ultrasonic bin-level monitoring**.